 Healthy Weight Center

 Following BMI theory, I have calculated mine!
-With a weight of 141 pounds or 64 kilograms and height of 60.236 inches or 153 centimeters, my BMI equates to 27.45484711, that is, approximately 27.5.
+With a weight of 141 pounds and height of 60.236 inches, my BMI equates to 27.45484711, that is, approximately 27.5.
 Please advice me as from now on what shall be my timetable for a weight loss!

 An appropriate timeline for weight loss varies from person to person.
 What works for one person might not work at all for another.
 Here are some general guidelines for looking at weight loss and weight management.